BHAVIN-Hariyani-001b/email-spam-classifier/README.md

 ## 📌 Project Overview

+## 📌 Project Overview

-Email spam detection is a classic **Natural Language Processing (NLP)** and **Text Classification** problem.
-This project analyzes the content of an email and predicts whether it is spam or legitimate.
+Email spam detection is a classic **Text Classification** problem in **Machine Learning**.
+The system analyzes the content of an email and predicts whether it is **Spam** or **Not Spam**.

+This project uses **Natural Language Processing (NLP) techniques** because emails are unstructured text data.
+Machine learning models cannot work directly with raw text, so the text must first be cleaned and transformed into numerical features.

+The application applies several NLP techniques, including:

+- Converting text to lowercase
+- Removing punctuation and special characters
+- Removing common stopwords
+- Stemming words using Porter Stemmer
+- Converting text into numerical vectors using **CountVectorizer**

+After preprocessing, the numerical features are passed to a **Multinomial Naive Bayes** classifier, which predicts whether the email is spam or not spam in real time through a Flask web application.

 The application performs:

 - Text cleaning and preprocessing
+- Lowercase conversion
+- Punctuation removal
 - Stopword removal
 - Word stemming
-- TF-IDF feature extraction
+- Feature extraction using CountVectorizer
-- Logistic Regression classification
+- Spam classification using Multinomial Naive Bayes
 - Real-time prediction through a Flask web interface

 ---